Behavioural pseudometrics for continuous-time diffusions: Another approach through trajectories

 \subsubsection{The family of functionals}

-\paragraph*{A functional defined through trajectories: } The (family of) functional(s) $\cF_c$ that we defined in Section \ref{sec:functionals-metric} compared the distributions on the state space $P_t(x)$.
+The (family of) functional(s) $\cF_c$ that we defined in Section \ref{sec:functionals-metric} compared the distributions $P_t(x)$ on the state space.
 The new functional that we will define here compares the probability distributions $\mathbb{P}^x$ on the space of trajectories through transport theory.
-Similarly to that in Section \ref{sec:functionals-metric}, this functional is defined for diffusions as we need the map $x \mapsto \mathbb{P}^x$ to be continuous.

-Just as the first functional $\cF_c$ is defined with a discount factor $c$, the second functional that we will define also involves a discount factor $c$, it is denoted $\cG_c$.
-The functional $\cG_c$ can be defined for $0< c \leq 1$ but we will later require $0<c<1$.
-The transport cost between two trajectories is given by the discounted uniform metric.
+Again, this new functional also involves a discount factor $0< c< 1$, and it is denoted $\cG_c$.